SternLabTAU/SternLab/minion/association_tests/README.md

 3. Run create_couples_index_file.py to create an index file used by the association test script.
 The file is a csv containing the pairs of positions to check, and also an association index for the association test script to use when being run as many jobs in parallel (choose number of jobs to split to).
+If planning to run as one job, choose 1 for -j, and on step 4 (association_test.py) choose 0 for -j (PBS_JOB_ARRAY_ID).

    - usage: create_couples_index_file.py [-h] [-s START_POSITION] -e END_POSITION
                                     -j NUMBER_OF_JOBS -o OUTPUT_FILE